 |October||Friday Oct 28 11:00 am||Athleticism (Fitness/ PE/ Sportsmanship)|

 |November||Friday Nov 25 9:00 am||Creative Thinking|

 |February||Thursday Feb 23 10:30 am||Personal Awareness and Responsibility|

 When students are filling other’s buckets with kind deeds, we reward them with a raindrop (with their name, division and what they did filled in).
 Students can pin their raindrops onto the bulletin board where they stay on display until the end of the month.
 At our monthly Celebration of Success Assembly, student raindrops are drawn from a raindrop bucket to win a lunch or other prizes.
 This is based on the picture book: Have you Filled a Bucket Today? – which is located in our school’s library.

 - Communicating Student Learning:

-- School Field Trip Drivers: We rely on parent/ caregiver volunteers to drive on many of our school field trips to keep our costs to a minimum.
-Hopefully we will be able to continue with this.
-Each year volunteer drivers need to submit a driver’s abstract and prove valid insurance with a minimum $1 000 000 liability and a valid driver’s licence.
+- School Field Trip Drivers: We rely on parent/caregiver volunteers to drive on many of our school field trips to keep our costs to a minimum.
+Each year volunteer drivers need to submit a driver’s abstract and prove valid insurance with a minimum $1 000 000 liability and a valid driver’s license.
 Booster seats are required for students are under 9 years of age and over 40 pounds in weight and should be used until the child reaches 9 years of age or a height of 4’9”.
 The school has a class set of booster seats available for use.